google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 larger and more complex datasets.
 In order to do that, we need to know how to get the datasets into our Colab environments.

-Remember that Colab is running "in the cloud," so for it to process data you have to get that data onto the server that Colab is running on.
+Remember that Colab is running "in the cloud," so in order to process any data, you have to get that data onto the server that Colab is running on.

 We'll cover a few ways of doing that in this lecture.